tommie0079/Microsoft/Printer Deployment with Intune/1. Package-Printer.bat Guide/readme.md

 - updates `DriverName` and `INFFileName` in `install.ps1`
 - syncs `PrinterName` and `PrinterIP` to the other scripts

+Make sure the chosen `.inf` supports the Windows architecture on the target devices.
+For example, an `NTARM64`-only HP INF will not install on normal Windows x64 clients.

 ### Step 2: Set printer IP

 Choose option `2`.